 Crossing ID: WC10 NGR: NGR 3003374, 597302 Route: Crossing approximately 0.55km south west of the substation.
-Watercourse: Unnamed Tributary of the Water of Ae 345 98 Hound & A Description: Bed material consists of pebbles, cobbles and gravel.
+Watercourse: Unnamed Tributary of the Water of Ae 345 Description: Bed material consists of pebbles, cobbles and gravel.
 Bank material is pebbles, cobbles, vegetation and peat.
 The watercourse had rippled flow at the time of the survey.
 The main channel is approximately 0.25m wide and 0.50m deep, with the valley 8.0m wide and 4.0m deep.
 The watercourse flows south to the confluence with Water of Ae approximately 0.32km downstream of this crossing.
-Catchment Area: Approximately 2.86km Nnowe A A A A A A A A A A A A A A A A A A A Peak Flows (m /s): Not available for this sub-catchment, WC09 values are considered representative.
-Mean Flow (m3/s): Q mean = 0.003 Fulton's Moss Flood Risk: Identified on SEPA Flood Risk Map: No. Areas of flood risk from rivers downstream of the tributary on the Water Ae. of A A A A A A A A A A A A A A A A A A A Ecology: Ecological surveys indicated the watercourse is considered to have limited suitability for fish habitat.
+Catchment Area: Approximately 2.86km 2 Peak Flows (m 3 /s): Not available for this sub-catchment, WC09 values are considered representative.
+Mean Flow (m3/s): $Q{mean} = 0.003$ Flood Risk: Identified on SEPA Flood Risk Map: No. Areas of flood risk from rivers downstream of the tributary on the Water of Ae.
+Ecology: Ecological surveys indicated the watercourse is considered to have limited suitability for fish habitat.
 Otters were noted in the valleys of Water of Ae.
 No signs of water vole were noted.
-Brown Crossing Type: Existing circular pipe to be upgraded, which will involve extending the pipe and run the cable in a trench adjacent the road. to CAR Application: This would be anticipated to require a CAR Registration and constructed following the relevant General Binding Rules.
+Crossing Type: Existing circular pipe to be upgraded, which will involve extending the pipe and run the cable in a trench adjacent to the road.
+CAR Application: This would be anticipated to require a CAR Registration and constructed following the relevant General Binding Rules.